-Except for "pass through" giving, donors set up a "fund" that is perpetual in nature, with the return generated from investment assets purchased with this capital, utilised to fund charities in the region.
-These individual donor funds are pooled for investment management purposes ("the Fund"), and invested in accordance with this Investment Policy Statement, which aligns with the purpose.
+Except for "pass-through" giving, donors set up a "fund" that is perpetual in nature, with the return generated from investment assets purchased with this capital, utilised to fund charities in the region.
+These individual donor funds are pooled for investment management purposes ("the Fund") and invested in accordance with this Statement of Investment Policy and Objectives ("SIPO"), which aligns with the purpose.